How Clothing Therapy Can Help Your Mood.

 So, there we have it... the things we wear, own and cherish really do make us who we are and the good stuff can certainly perk up your mood whenever you need it.
 Enjoy them and be grateful for what you do have and reacquaint yourselves with them again.
 Anything that doesn't fill you with happy...let it go.

-By the way if you would like to learn more about how you can feel more energised about yourself from the comfort of your own home and in your own time, then check out my E-Course here It's currently on offer for a limited time only.
-Only £39 instead of £69.
+By the way if you would like to learn more about how you can feel more energised about yourself from the comfort of your own home and in your own time, then check out my Online Image Service here As an Holistic Image Coach and Body Positive Advocate I'm here to help you build a happier self image .